Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 1. The plugin settings screen where you set up the details to connect to Dintero.

 == Changelog ==
+= 2023.02.01    - version 1.5.0 =
+* Feature       - Manually changing the order status to "Refunded" will now refund the corresponding Dintero order.
+This behavior must be enabled in the plugin's settings (see "Refund by changing order status").
+* Fix           - Delay filling placeholder data until the purchase is about to be finalized.
+This fixes the issue with first and last name having "N/A" as a value for certain B2B purchases.
+* Tweak         - Updated SDK.
+* Tweak         - Updated WordPress catalog README.

 = 2022.12.08    - version 1.4.0 =
 * Feature       - Added a direct link in the order's meta box to the corresponding backoffice transaction.
 * Fix           - Fixed a JavaScript runtime error due to the shipping fields being unset.